Jonathan Gough

-Jonathan Robin Blanning Gough (born 1962) is a British Anglican priest and former military chaplain.
-Since March 2019, he has served as the Archdeacon of Richmond and Craven in the Diocese of Leeds.
-He had previously served in the Royal Army Chaplains' Department of the British Army.
+Jonathan Robin Blanning Gough (born 1962) is a British Anglican priest; and former military chaplain and archdeacon.
+He has served as the Archdeacon of Richmond and Craven in the Diocese of Leeds; and in the Royal Army Chaplains' Department of the British Army.

 Personal life

 Gough was born in 1962 and was brought up in rural Devon, England.
-He was educated at Exeter School, the an all-boys private school.
+He was educated at Exeter School, an all-boys private school.
 He studied at St David's University College, University of Wales, and graduated with a Bachelor of Arts (BA Hons) degree in 1983.
 He then matriculated into St Stephen's House, Oxford, an Anglo-Catholic theological college, to train for ordination between 1983 and 1985.
 He continued his academic studies and graduated from Westminster College, Oxford with a Master of Theology (MTh) degree in 1996.